haining-b/haining-b.github.io/_pages/cv.md

 ### Capstone Researcher | Purugganan Lab | 2013 - 2014
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span style="font-size:0.8em; font-style:italic"> New York University Abu Dhabi Center for Genomics and Systems Biology, Abu Dhabi, UAE</span>
-  * Researched the origin and domestication of the date palm using chloroplast genotyping.
-The sequence of the psbA-trnH gene of ~70 different cultivars was utilized to produce a maximum likelihood phylogenetic tree.
+  * <span style="font-size:0.9em;">Researched the origin and domestication of the date palm using chloroplast genotyping.
+The sequence of the psbA-trnH gene of ~70 different cultivars was utilized to produce a maximum likelihood phylogenetic tree.</span>
-  * This tree, along with a minimum spanning haplotype network, revealed the existence of two separate date palm populations and a minimum of two separate domestication events.
+  * <span style="font-size:0.9em;">This tree, along with a minimum spanning haplotype network, revealed the existence of two separate date palm populations and a minimum of two separate domestication events.</span>

 ### Intern | Geballe Lab | 2013
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span style="font-size:0.8em; font-style:italic"> Fred Hutchinson Cancer Research Center, Seattle, WA</span>
-  * Investigated the evolution of the cytomegalovirus (CMV) PKR antagonist TRS1 in New World monkeys.
-Squirrel Monkey CMV was found to antagonize the PKR pathway in human fibroblasts, and its TRS1, like those of old world monkey CMVs, bound to dsRNA.
+  * <span style="font-size:0.9em;">Investigated the evolution of the cytomegalovirus (CMV) PKR antagonist TRS1 in New World monkeys.
+Squirrel Monkey CMV was found to antagonize the PKR pathway in human fibroblasts, and its TRS1, like those of old world monkey CMVs, bound to dsRNA.</span>

 ### Intern | Desplan Lab | 2012
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span style="font-size:0.8em; font-style:italic"> New York University Center for Genomics and Systems Biology, New York, NY</span>
-  * Investigated the developmental patterning of the jewel wasp, <i>Nasonia vitripennis</i> using RNAi and confocal microscopy.
+  * <span style="font-size:0.9em;">Investigated the developmental patterning of the jewel wasp, <i>Nasonia vitripennis</i> using RNAi and confocal microscopy. </span>